null Skip to main content

 Murakami's water is famous for being one of the best in Japan.

-The quality of this water contributes to the great tea brewed.
+The quality of this water contributes to the great tea that is brewed.

-If you have a chance to venture to the depths of Niigata prefecture, do try to find yourself a cup of nice warm Murakami-cha.
+If you have a chance to venture into the depths of Niigata prefecture, try to find yourself a cup of nice, warm Murakami-cha.

 [reference]